CopperheadOS/copperheados.github.io/install.md

 The initial install should be performed by flashing the factory images.
 This will replace the existing OS installation and wipe all the existing data.

-For Nexus phones, the official factory images tarball can be downloaded from the [releases page](/android/releases).
-Verify the official factory images using the GPG signature:

-    gpg --recv-keys 65EEFE022108E2B708CBFCF7F9E712E59AF5F22A
-    gpg --verify taimen-factory-2018.03.01.14.tar.xz.sig taimen-factory-2018.03.01.14.tar.xz
+### Latest CopperheadOS images

+CopperheadOS currently provides factory images to the [Copperhead Partner network](https://copperhead.co/partners) and is not open to the public for download.

+### Legacy installation information (Nexus)
+At one point Copperhead supported public downloading of official Nexus factory images on a [releases page](https://copperhead.co/android/releases).
+Public factory had to be unfortunately images removed because of mass violation of Copperhead's non-Commercial licensing.

 ## Flashing factory images